Guest Post: Feisty Females: Writing Lincolnshire’s Medieval Women by Rosanna McGlone

 Arms of Thomas and his father as Earls of Lancaster and Leicester

-Alice was held at Reigate Castle, Surrey.
+Following her kidnapping, Alice was held at Reigate Castle, Surrey.
 Her abduction set off a private war between the 2 magnates, with Lancaster targeting Warenne’s Yorkshire estates and successfully besieging the Earl’s castle at Conisbrough in retaliation.
-Although he seems to have made little effort to actually rescue his wife and there is no record of how and when she was eventually released.
+Lancaster seems to have made little-to-no effort to actually rescue his wife and there is no record of how and when she was eventually released.

 Alice and Thomas’s marriage does not appear to have been a happy one and there is some evidence that they were actually divorced in 1318, with Thomas retaining Alice’s earldoms after enforcing the marriage contract.
 The divorce was supposedly on account of her adultery with the Earl of Surrey’s squire, Sir Eubolo Lestrange (although this may be a confusion of facts from her abduction and her later marriage).
 It has also been claimed that Alice and her abductor, Richard de St Martin, were pre-contracted before her marriage to Thomas of Lancaster.
 However, although this is not impossible, it does seem unlikely, given Alice’s tender age on her wedding day.